 |Activities Window||Menu Bar -> Content -> Activities||Heroics|

-You will notice that Weeklies are only available for select content for PvE content.
-For example, only select Heroic and Daily area Weeklies are available each week.
+You will notice that only select weeklies are available for Operations.
 This is intentional.
-This is also the same for Operations.
 However, the one boss instance Weeklies (eg. Toborro’s Courtyard) are always available (since they are no longer in group finder).

 This system is referred to as Priority Weeklies.